eranif/codelite/README.md

     git clone https://github.com/eranif/codelite.git

  - Download CodeLite installer for Windows from our [Download Page][8]
- - Download wxWidgets 3.1 installer.
-Also from our [Download Page][7]
+ - Build wxWidgets 3.1 or later.
+See build instructions [here][7] installer
  - Open the workspace **CodeLiteIDE.workspace** (located in the CodeLite's folder)
  - Make sure that the project **CodeLiteIDE** is selected (the active project uses **bold** font)
  - Select the **Win_x64_Release** or **Win_x86_Release** (depending if you want to build a 32 or 64 bit version of CodeLite) and hit **F7**